 This hemp is free of pesticides and insecticides.

 It is really more of a case of having the right materials to mix together.
 Go make your shopping list!

 All the materials mentioned in this article are easy to collect.
 Some you may have already and others are easy to purchase.

-Half DIY Litter & Half Commercial Litter
+Save Money – Half DIY Litter & Half Commercial Litter

 You can also experiment with what works and what doesn’t before fully committing.